Skreamzz/Ishwikiclone/Mounting-other-file-providers.md

 ```
 a file picker will show up and you may select which folder to mount.

-Additionally, if jailbroken, you can also mount using real, absolute paths.
+Additionally, if jailbroken or using the psychic paper exploit (not available through TestFlight nor will we help you do it), you can also mount using real, absolute paths.
 To do so run:
 ```bash
 mount -t real <src> <dst>
 ```